uwsbel/autonomy-research-testbed/docs/contributing.md

 The simulator is structured as follows:
 ```
-wa_cli
+miniav
 ├── LICENSE
+├── demos/			# Contains demos for the miniav package
 ├── docs/				# Contains documentation
-├── wa_cli/			# Source code
+├── miniav/			# Source code
 └── setup.py		# Package description and installation instructions for pip
 ```

 ### Editing the Source Code

-If you plan on editing the source code, please visit the `wa_cli/` folder.
-The `wa_cli/` folder is structured as follows:
+If you plan on editing the source code, please visit the `miniav/` folder.
+The `miniav/` folder is structured as follows:
 ```
 wa_cli/
 ├── utils/			# Utility files for use by the rest of the package
 │   └── ...
-├── scripts/		# Scripts used for the 'wa script' subcommand
+├── ros/				# ROS related utilities, methods, or classes
 │   └── ...
 └── ...					# Core wa_cli code
 ```